+should be written as:

+'''

-should be written as: if (!error) {real code} else {error}
+if (!error) {real code} else {error}

+'''

 - If one or two cases of a switch statement are typically executed much more frequently than other cases, break out those cases by handling them separately before the switch statement.
-If possible, replace the switch statement by checking whether the value is in range to be obtained from an array. - Use try blocks for exception handling only when necessary because they can inhibit optimization. - Keep array index expressions as simple as possible.
+If possible, replace the switch statement by checking whether the value is in range to be obtained from an array. - Keep array index expressions as simple as possible.